princetonvisualai/revise-tool/README.md

 [ViBE: A Tool for Measuring and Mitigating Bias in Image Datasets](https://arxiv.org/abs/2004.07999)

 ```
-@online{vibetool,
+@article{revisetool,
 Author = {Angelina Wang and Arvind Narayanan and Olga Russakovsky},
-Title = {ViBE: A Tool for Measuring and Mitigating Bias in Image Datasets},
+Title = {REVISE: A Tool for Measuring and Mitigating Bias in Image Datasets},
 Year = {2020},
-Eprint = {2004.07999},
-Eprinttype = {arXiv},
+Journal = {European Conference on Computer Vision (ECCV)},
 }
 ```

 ## Funding
-This work is supported by the National Science Foundation under Grant No.
+This work is partially supported by the National Science Foundation under Grant No.
-1763642.
+1763642 and No. 1704444.